 Trivial File Transfer Protocol (TFTP) services allow the Switch's firmware to be upgraded by transferring a new firmware file from a TFTP server to the Switch.
 A configuration file can also be loaded into the Switch from a TFTP server.
 Switch settings can be saved to the TFTP server, and a history log can be uploaded from the Switch to the TFTP server.
-The TFTP server must be on the same IP subnet as the Switch.
 The TFTP server must be running TFTP server software to perform the file transfer.

+Figure 6-18.
+TFTP Services window

 TFTP server software is a part of many network management software packages - such as NetSight, or can be obtained as a separate program.
 To update the Switch's firmware or configuration file, open the TFTP Services hyperlink, located in the Administration folder.